TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/getting-started/tyk-operator-multiple-organisations.md

 For better security, you can also replace sensitive data with values contained within a referenced secret with `.spec.secretRef`.

+In this example, API access key `auth` and organization ID `org` are not specified in the manifest.
+They are provided through a Kubernetes secrets named `tyk-operator-conf` in `alpha` namespace.
+The secret contains keys `TYK_AUTH` and `TYK_ORG` which corresponds to the `auth` and `org` field respectively.

 ```yaml
 apiVersion: tyk.tyk.io/v1alpha1
 kind: OperatorContext